-- 6. The security module encrypts the secret key again and authenticate the response.
-The Mobile EPS send the response to the mobile application. - 7.
+- 6. The security module encrypts the secret.
+The Mobile EPS gets the message and sent it to the mobile application. - 7.
 On reception in the mobile equipment the message is authenticated and then decrypted.

 The secret key confidentiality is ensured during all the steps since an encryption layer with the Pin is enforced during all the process.
 The Pin is not needed during the provisioning, and the secret key is never in plaintext.
 Moreover a mutual authentication between the mobile application and the Mobile EPS is enforced: